Think Like a Product Manager: How to Make Large Models Output Structured Information

 In real scenarios, we can clearly define three roles:

 For example, you need to write a business plan for a bubble tea shop.
-If you directly use a prompt request, the large model will output content based on a standard template:
+Using a direct prompt request, the large model will output content based on a standard template:

 💬 Prompt:

-"I'm planning to open a bubble tea shop targeting student groups, focusing on fast consumption and multiple flavors.
+"I'm planning to open a bubble tea shop targeting student groups, focusing on fast-moving, multi-flavor products.
 The shop location is at the back gate of a middle school, with no second shop within a 100-meter radius.
 Can you write a business plan based on my situation?"

-The large model will generate a standard business plan based on this prompt.
-The output is indeed complete, but it's more suitable as written material for investors rather than for storytelling in a startup pitch.
+The large model will generate a proper business plan based on this prompt.
+The output is indeed complete, but it's more suitable as a written document submitted to investors rather than for storytelling in a startup pitch.

-Restructuring: Output Format Must Serve the Purpose of Expression
+Restructuring: Output Form Must Serve the Expression Purpose

-Structure determines the presentation logic of information and affects the audience's comprehension rhythm.
+Structure determines the presentation logic of information, affecting the audience's comprehension rhythm.

 Depending on the scenario, we should proactively design the structure rather than copy templates.
 For example, the following "storytelling"-oriented structure is more suitable for oral pitches:

-You can still have the large model generate content, but you must explicitly tell it: Output according to this structure.
+You can still have the large model generate the content, but you must clearly tell it: Output according to this structure.

 Precise Material Provision: If You Don't Specify Clearly, the Model Can Only "Guess"

 For example, your real advantage is: using directly supplied agricultural products instead of bubble tea powder.
-You need to actively and clearly inform the model:
+You need to actively and explicitly tell the model:

-We use directly supplied agricultural products as raw materials, offering natural and healthy taste at a cost comparable to commercially available bubble tea powder.
-This advantage can be reflected in sections like "Competitors," "Differentiated Advantages," and "Pain Points."
+We use directly supplied agricultural products as raw materials, offering natural, healthy taste at a cost comparable to commercially available bubble tea powder.
+This advantage can be reflected in the "Competitors," "Differentiation Advantages," and "Pain Points" sections.

 This way, the model can accurately express this key information within the structure you specified.